-California views traveling to meet a minor as a crime if you travel because of a sexual interest in the minor that you intend to act on in any way.
+California views traveling to meet a minor as a crime if you travel because of sexual interest in the minor that you intend to act on in any way.
 The state considers this a violation of California Penal Code 288.4 PC, which prohibits “arranging a meeting with a minor for lewd purposes.”
-It is also a crime to arrange for the minor to travel to your location according to this code.
+It is also a crime to arrange for the minor to travel to your location, according to this code.

 Under this law, you do not have to successfully meet with the minor in order to face charges.
-Merely setting up a meeting with the intent to engage in lewd acts is enough for the state of bring charges against you.
+Merely setting up a meeting with the intent to engage in lewd acts is enough for the state to bring charges against you.

 What Are Lewd Purposes Under California Law?